What is a Report Card?

 Are these students the recipients of the report card?
 Are they in elementary or in middle school?
 Will you be giving it to their parents?
 Will you be giving it to an employee or a co-worker?
 These are some of the questions you need to ask.
 Asking these prepare what to think about — especially in crafting the layout and the content of the report card.
 You can even personalize the cards if you know who the recipients are.
 One best way to get to know who you are giving the cards to is through a quick survey using interview forms.

 When you know that you are doing it for a school or business, then the choice of layouts also affects the style of the visual presentation.
 Will it be highly formal?
 Will it be friendly?
 Again, get the previous steps right to have a direction as to how you are going to design the report card.
 Usually, these cards have tables in them; then it is better to be creative as to how they would look like and at the same time, not compromising the organization of the details.

 If it is for the added graphic design for your cards (just like any creative brochures would appear), using the right colors is crucial.
 Or in highlighting key details, colors will always be a consideration.
 If the details are crucial, then the appropriate colors to use should grab attention, and at the same time, the colors must not make any unpleasant reaction to the eyes.
 You want the content of the report to be known.
 So, do not let people ignore it.

 6. Select Neat and Readable Fonts

 What is the use of presenting information when the font is not readable?
 Sometimes, your cards have different sizes, and it is vital to take note of which fonts are excellent when it is small or big.
 Highly compressed fonts are not suitable for small cards as they tend to be too difficult to read.
-Just imagine the font of a business card wherein you have a hard time reading.
+Imagine the font of an ID card wherein you have a hard time reading.
 The same should not happen to your report card.